 The Brandon House Cultural & Performing Arts Center is a nonprofit, tax-exempt creative arts organization that promotes a variety of performing and creative arts activities to make those performances accessible to diverse audiences through music, drama, plays, open mics, poetry slams, dance, comedy, arts education and commissioned art work.
-The mission of Brandon House is to transform lives through creative and performing arts and to transform skills and talents into an economic asset.
+The mission of Brandon House is transforming lives through creative and performing arts and to transform skills and talents into an economic asset.
 Below are the various programs that we offer.
 If interested in enrolling yourself or your child(ren) into our program(s), please complete the Brandon House Enrollment Form.

 Funded in part by City of Little Rock Department of Community Programs, DreamStarters is a creative arts-based program designed to expose students to arts-infused learning experiences as a way to improve in writing, reading comprehension, verbal expression, science and math.
 Activities in DreamStarters include Talent/Fashion Shows, Music Production Projects, Stage Plays, Literary Arts Competition, Arts-Based Field Trips, Hispanic/Black History Events, and much more.This program is offered to elementary and middle school students ages 6-11 who reside in Midtown Little Rock area (Zip Codes: 72202, 72204, 72205, 72206).